The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
 Note that the information on your LOA must match the authorized user name and service address provided by your current carrier.
 You can find the LOA required for New Zealand numbers below.

-- Number gets approved by Twilio.
+- The number gets approved by Twilio.
 If everything in Step 1 was done correctly, you can expect Twilio to approve your port request in 24 hours.

-- Response from carrier.
+- Response from the carrier.
 At this point, your request will either be approved or rejected:

-- Approved: If approved, then you will receive a porting date of when your number will ported to Twilio.
+- Approved: If approved, then you will receive a porting date of when your number will be ported to Twilio.

-- Rejected: Rejections can occur for a variety of reasons, such as an incorrect PIN for an account, an address or zip code that doesn’t match the current carrier’s record, or a port request made by an unauthorized user on the account.
+- Rejected: Rejections can occur for a variety of reasons, such as an incorrect PIN for an account, an address or zip code that doesn’t match the current carrier’s record or a port request made by an unauthorized user on the account.
 Read more about common reasons for port request rejections here.
 Additionally, you will likely need to reach out to your losing carrier to find out what’s needed to move forward.
 Depending on the needs of the carrier, this will add an undetermined amount of time to your porting request.

-We charge a one time port-in fee for New Zealand, for more details please reach out to email@example.com.
+We charge a one-time port-in fee for New Zealand, for more details please reach out to email@example.com.